-A CSP may implement this requirement in many different ways.
-For instance, a software-as-a-service solution may be used to manage users and the policy acknowledgements.
-Or the CSP may only use a simple text document to store the acknowledgements.
-Also, the access control system can be implemented in various ways.
-So, it is difficult to cover this requirement in a comprehensive manner with one of the tools described in from Section 3.1 to Section 3.5.
-Therefore, MEDINA provides an additional evidence gathering tool that implements a generic collector which can easily be adapted to any CSP-specific system, i.e., it is not a complete implementation but rather a template that can be adapted to specific systems.
-In addition, the tool will contain descriptions of techniques in text and/or as pseudo-code form that provide a detailed guide for a CSP to successfully implement the evidence collection.
+system can be implemented in various ways.
+So, it is difficult to cover this requirement in a comprehensive manner with one of the tools described in sections 3.1 to 3.5.
+Therefore, an additional evidence gathering tool has been defined in MEDINA, called the Generic Evidence Collector (GEC), which implements a generic collector that can be easily adapted to any CSP-specific system, i.e., it is not a complete implementation but a template that can be adapted to specific systems.
+In addition, the tool contains descriptions of techniques in text and/or pseudocode form that provide detailed guidance for a CSP to successfully implement evidence collection.

-The Generic Evidence Collector (GEC) is based on the Cloud Evidence Collector.
+The Generic Evidence Collector (GEC) is a template for a custom evidence collector which is based on the Cloud Evidence Collector.
 It presents a self-contained module that can be deployed as a Docker container.
-It also holds the code for setting up a connection to the Security Assessment and implements the MEDINA data model for evidence.
+It also holds the code for setting up a connection to the Security Assessment and implements the MEDINA data model for evidence (see Figure 2).
 It is therefore completely compliant with the MEDINA data model and APIs.
-Please note that the GEC is, at the time of writing, in the design phase and will be implemented in the final iteration of the WP3 components.
+A CSP wishing to integrate the GEC with a specific system only needs to complete the API calls to the CSP-specific system; the response must be translated into the MEDINA evidence model.
+Techniques for performing these steps are described below.